Learning Center Orientations

 - Students are ultimately responsible for keeping their own time (we will let them know how much time the tests allow, and remind them if possible).

-- No electronic devices are allowed in the testing area.
+- No unauthorized electronic devices are allowed in the testing area.

-- In the event cheating is suspected, Learning Center staff will confiscate the exams and provide notes about the occurrence.
+- In the event cheating is suspected, Learning Center staff will confiscate the exam and provide notes about the occurrence.

 If you have any questions or would like clarification about Learning Center Proctoring, please contact Jonathan MacSwain email@example.com 650-306-3468